mehdibha/folio/README.md

 ## About The Project

 This repo is what I use to power my personal blog and portfolio site [mehdibha.co](https://www.mehdibha.co).
+It's perfect for building your own personal website if you are a developer, a designer, a researcher, a writer with almost everything customizable.

 <details open><summary>Screenshot</summary>
 <img src="https://www.notionfol.io/images/screenshots/screenshot01.png" />